How Unsubscribes Work

 If your message is sent from a custom sender or your own number, the following opt-out message is inserted:

-OptOut mb.st/
+OptOut mb.st/xxxxxx

 This provides a link recipients can use to opt out.
+Your link will be different to this example, as it's specific to your account.

 What happens when someone unsubscribes